Gabriel Oksanen

-Gabriel Oksanen (born 22 September 2006) is a Finnish professional football player who plays as a right back for Veikkausliiga club SJK Seinäjoki and the Finland under-18 national team.
+Gabriel Oksanen (born 22 September 2006) is a Finnish professional football player who plays as a right back.

 Club career

 Oksanen played for San Diego Surf in his youth, before he was scouted by Philadelphia Union at the age of 14, and later joined their academy.
 In the early 2022, he moved to Real Salt Lake organisation, and since then he has played in 6 league matches for the club's reserve team Real Monarchs in MLS Next Pro.

 In July 2023, Oksanen was one of the three Real Salt Lake academy players to trial with Danish club Brøndby IF.

 On 14 November 2023, it was reported in Finnish media that Oksanen is close to sign with Finnish club SJK Seinäjoki, playing in the premier division Veikkausliiga.
 On 21 November 2023, SJK confirmed the signing of Oksanen.
 He was first registered to the club's academy squad SJK Akatemia.
 The team will compete in the inaugural season of the newly established second-tier Ykkösliiga, starting in 2024.
 On 6 September, his deal with SJK was extended for two years with a one-year option.
 He debuted in Veikkausliiga with SJK first team on 20 September, in a 3–0 away win against Haka.